ojbfive/oci-enablement-2022/README.md

 For the first demonstration, we will use the NetFoundry platform to connect to an Autonomous Database Solution in Oracle Cloud.
 This secure solution will use a private endpoint and have no public network access.
 We will access the database remotely over the NetFoundry network using the [Windows Ziti Desktop Edge.](https://github.com/openziti/desktop-edge-win/releases/tag/2.1.2)

+1. In OCI, create your autonomous database with the private endpoint.
+2. In NetFoundry, create the network and NetFoundry-hosted Edge Router and set the Edge Router policy.
+3. Create the customer-hosted Edge Router in the web console.
+4. From Oracle Cloud Marketplace, create the NetFoundry Edge Router in the same VCN or subnet as the autonomous database.
+If boot script doesn’t complete it, register the Edge Router from the CLI.
+5. In NetFoundry, create and install the endpoint software on the client host (laptop).
+6. Create the Edge Router-hosted service for your autonomous database.
+7. Create the AppWAN with your endpoints and the Autonomous Database Service.
+8. In the Oracle Database client, test your connectivity to database over NetFoundry.

 ![](images/ADB.png)